IoT WebTalk: The Power of Partnership – Clear Skies Ahead for Mobile-Enabled Aviation

 In 2014, Chris co-founded OneSky as a subsidiary of Analytical Graphics, Inc. to focus on UTM solutions.
 Chris manages business relationships for OneSky and is responsible for customer outreach and industry engagement.

 He is an ACJA Board Member and also works with various organizations, such as GUTMA, ASTM, ICAO, AUVSI, the Small UAV Coalition and more, to understand the state-of-the-art in drone technology and keep up to date on regulatory progress.
 Chris has a bachelor’s degree in aerospace engineering from Virginia Tech.
 He is also a commercially rated multi-engine aircraft pilot.

 Eric T. Ringer

-Co-founder and Director of Aviation Technology, Skyward, a Verizon company
+Co-founder and Chief of Staff, Skyward, a Verizon company

 Eric T. Ringer

 Eric T. Ringer is co-founder and Director of Aviation Technology at Skyward, a Verizon company.